d-baranowski/dnd-character-sheet/README.md

 # D&D Character Sheet Manager
-Built using Electron & React
+Built using Electron & React.

 This project is under construction.

 ## Run